 Further precisions on territorial-aristocratic liberalism

 A word on currency.
 Applying the teachings of the Austrian School of Economics, territorial-aristocratic liberalism abstains from entrusting the monopoly of the issuance of money to a single organ such as the central bank in its present sense.
-It ensures the free competition and circulation of currencies in a strict concern for respect for property right; it can nonetheless entitle the state to ban the currencies disrespectful from private property, which unveil purchasing power, distort the production structure, and generate dysgenic behaviors.
-It can also entitle the state to mark of its seal the currencies allowed to circulate, without the state having to intervene in the process of production, exchange, and circulation.
-For this reason, territorial-aristocratic liberalism favors any currency such as gold or silver (without introducing a bimetallic system) in order to clarify in the mind of the nation that money, by reason of its character as a means of exchange and store of value, must be of a very particular and ethical nature because it coordinates production, exchanges, and the temporal preferences of individuals; for this reason, it must obey a principle of relative rarity and of very high quality.
-The practice of the fractional reserve by the banking institutions will be prohibited; banking regulations will be abolished to return to commercial law and to private law in the strictest respect for private property; counterfeiting will be severely punished by law.Bas du formulaire
+It ensures the free competition and circulation of currencies in a strict concern for respect for property right.
+It can nonetheless entitle the state to ban the currencies disrespectful from private property, which unveil purchasing power, distort the production structure, and generate shortsighted behaviors.
+It can also entitle the state to mark of its seal the currencies allowed to circulate, without the state being entitled to intervene in the process of production, exchange, and circulation.
+Territorial-aristocratic liberalism favors any currency likely to clarify in the mind of the nation that money—by reason of its character as a means of exchange and as a store of value—coordinates production, exchanges, and the temporal preferences of individuals; and that it must obey, accordingly, a principle of relative rarity and of very high quality.
+The practice of the fractional reserve by the banking institutions will be prohibited.
+Banking regulations will be abolished to return to commercial law and to private law in the strictest respect for private property.
+Counterfeiting will be severely punished by law.